Rye Whole Wheat Sourdough Bread

 Makes 2 long loaves or 3 standard size loaves.

-I brushed to tops of the loaves with milk, then sprinkled them with sesame and poppy seeds, and a bit of cornmeal.
+I brushed to tops of the loaves with an egg/milk mixture, then sprinkled them with sesame and poppy seeds, and a bit of cornmeal.
+The topping is entirely optional and up to you.
 See how much the loaves have risen in the picture on the right.

 They baked up to a nice golden brown.
 This bread is a denser texture than your typical white bread.
 That’s what makes it stand up nicely to whatever you want to put on it.
 If you can’t wait, enjoy a slice or two hot from the oven, slathered with butter.
 Mmmmm … heaven!